SAP/spartacus-docs/_pages/dev/features/b2b-organization-user-registration.md

 ### Disabling B2B Organization User Registration

 You can completely disable the user registration feature through Backoffice.
-You must disable the rendering of the registration form by deactivating the `OrganizationUserRegistrationComponent` component, and you also need to deactivate the `OrganizationUserRegistrationLink` so that the register link is not visible to users.
+You must disable the rendering of the registration form by setting the visibility to `false` for the `OrganizationUserRegistrationComponent` component, and you also need to set the visibility to `false` for the `OrganizationUserRegistrationLink` so that the register link is not visible to users.

 There is also the option of displaying information to users that registration is not available.
-You can do this by activating the `DisabledRegistrationParagraphComponent` paragraph component.
+You can do this by setting the visibility to `true` for the `DisabledRegistrationParagraphComponent` paragraph component.

-The following is an example of what users see on the **Login** page when `OrganizationUserRegistrationComponent` and `OrganizationUserRegistrationLink` are deactivated, and `DisabledRegistrationParagraphComponent` is activated:
+The following is an example of what users see on the **Login** page when `OrganizationUserRegistrationComponent` and `OrganizationUserRegistrationLink` have visibility set to `false`, and the visibility for `DisabledRegistrationParagraphComponent` is set to `true`:

 <img src="{{ site.baseurl }}/assets/images/b2b-user-registration-disabled.png" alt="Disabled B2B User Registration" width="500" border="1px" />